mquandalle/meteor-typescript-compiler/README.md

 This version of the module supports Meteor 1.2.x and forward.

-* From your Meteor project, type `meteor add meteortypescript:compiler`.
+* From your Meteor project, type `meteor add meteortypescript:compiler`
-* Add a `tsconfig.json` at the top of your project (see below).
+* Add a `tsconfig.json` at the top of your project (see below)
 * That's it!
-From now on, all `*.ts` files are dynamically compiled into Javascript (client and server).
+From now on, all `*.ts` files are dynamically compiled into Javascript (client and server)

 To learn more:
-* Refer to the following [coding guidelines](https://github.com/meteor-typescript/meteor-typescript-libs#usage-collections) for more details about how to use Meteor and TypeScript together.
+* Refer to the following [coding guidelines](https://github.com/meteor-typescript/meteor-typescript-libs#usage-collections) for more details about how to use Meteor and TypeScript together
-* If you use IDEs like WebStorm, you may be interested to read a [chapter](http://www.angular-meteor.com/tutorials/socially/angular2/folder-structure) from the Angular2-Meteor tutorial about using TypeScript in Meteor projects including integration with IDEs.
+* If you use IDEs like WebStorm, you may be interested to read a [chapter](http://www.angular-meteor.com/tutorials/socially/angular2/folder-structure) from the Angular2-Meteor tutorial about using TypeScript in Meteor projects including integration with IDEs

 ## tsconfig.json